Freediving in Anambas: a once-in-a-lifetime experience

 Now, that being said, it is of course recommended to go for a proper medical before you take the plunge.
 After all, all water sports, regardless how risk-free they at first glance appear, are not completely without any element of danger.
 You only need a foot of water to drown, so the sea is by no means an element to take lightly.
 Better safe than sorry.

 Freediving in Anambas is an immersive way of blending with nature, quite literally.
-As soon as you've enjoyed the complete sense of tranquility that comes the moment you're one with the peaceful Anambas underwater world, you, too, will be hooked to freediving.
+As soon as you've enjoyed the complete sense of tranquillity that comes the moment you're one with the peaceful Anambas underwater world, you, too, will be hooked to freediving.

 Whether it's the mammalian dive reflex, the almost unworldy surround-sound or the endorphins that instantly kick in when you slip below the sea surface, the minute you feel the natural weightlessness and the ultimate peace of Anambas' warm tranquil water, you'll realize why freedivers love returning over and over to this inner bliss that comes with freediving.